-I asked the community-at-large for their opinions on their interactions with medical providers.
+Zaggo asked the community-at-large for their opinions on their interactions with medical providers.
 The survey showed me what I expected – that most people consider communication between doctor and patient to be very important, yet most patients report they have been rushed during a medical appointment and have at left a doctor’s office, at least one time, without all of their questions and concerns addressed.
-(It’s not too late to participate in this very quick survey – I’d love your input!)
+What are the respondents’ views on patient experience?

 This blog post is part 1 of a two part series – part 2: comments from survey participants.

 I have frequently extolled the virtues of good communication between doctors and patients on this blog.
 Clearly, everyone agrees.
 Ninety-seven percent of respondents reported that they think the communication between doctor and patient is very impactful on patient experience and care.

 Studies have shown that effective communication between the patient, and family caregiver and doctor leads to more appropriate medical decisions, better adherence to treatment plans and better health outcomes.
 Conversely, research has found that patients less involved in their care are more likely to experience a medical error in diagnosis or treatment plans, and have poor care coordination.